 There are exceptions to every rule, of course.
 Every now and then I wake up from a deep sleep and I feel her.
-Still golden, still glowing, still radiating a heartfulness that permeates everything she does and everybody she connects to.
+Still golden, still glowing, radiating a heartfulness that permeates everything she does and everybody she connects to.
 I think that I will never be this me again, and that’s the hardest pill to swallow.
 I can’t get in there, and I can’t get her out here.
 We keep missing each other.
 The rule remains the rule.

 I wonder who I could have been by now if I was loved right.
 If things were as beautiful as they could have been.
 If I’d have had the energy to nourish all that magic bubbling up inside me.
 Imagine being loved the way you love.
 Imagine what that would do to you.
 Just take a mental photograph of it, close your eyes tight and wait for it to develop.
 I do.
 A little love goes a long way, even when it’s a little made up.

-I also beat myself up for the apprehension, for not being excited to create, for having so much and not finding it to be enough.
+Sometimes I beat myself up for the apprehension, for not being excited to create, for having so much and not finding it to be enough.
 But it takes an overwhelming amount of vulnerability to feel, express and journal lately – chores I’ve become good at avoiding.
-Exploring my darkness isn’t always poetic, sometimes it’s just plain awful and I’d rather not go there at all.
+Exploring my darkness isn’t always poetic.
+I can’t always turn it into art or cookies or newfound empathy.
+Sometimes it’s just plain awful and I’d rather not go there at all.
 My love for writing never left, but has been quietened by the departure of love.
 I don’t know how to write from here.

 The yearning for experience and connection is still unsettled deep down, too.
 I know, because I keep writing the people I once loved into my characters.
-Human situations are writers’ food, after all.
+Old loves are writers’ food, after all.
 All the energy I put into them can’t just disappear, it has to be redirected.
-My stories contain them because it’s the only way to say, Thank you for letting me do life with you for a while.
+My stories contain them because it’s the only way to say, ‘Thank you for letting me do life with you for a while.
 You’re so much good.
 Thank you for helping me live with my entire heart.
-There was no other way to be around you, and I loved everything about loving.
-Thank you for spending time in my world.
+There was no other way to be around you.
+Thank you for spending time in my world.’

-Once, not so long ago, after the explosive feelings of aliveness, magnificent and exhausting at the same time, left me in pieces I feared I was condemned to numbness.
-Afraid I’d already felt too much and could never feel so much again – and could never want to feel so much again.
+Once, not so long ago, after the explosive feelings of aliveness – magnificent and exhausting at the same time – left me in pieces, I feared I was condemned to numbness.
+Afraid I’d already felt too much and could never feel so much again, and could never want to feel so much again.
 But lately, I catch myself learning how to feel again.

 It’s happening when I don’t pay attention to staying strong.
 It’s happening when I feel the intensity of another human being upon me so very deeply.
-It’s happening when I find myself wondering, is this a moment, or is this a moment worth keeping?
+It’s happening when I find myself wondering, ‘is this a moment, or is this a moment worth keeping?’
 It’s happening when I choose to connect instead of withdraw.
 It’s happening when the world doesn’t seem drained of wonder.
 It’s happening when I speak human again instead of I’m fine.

 It’s taking time, patience and practice, but it’s happening.
 The high is rushing back.
 I feel my heart growing to allow room for all the love I still have, for all the love I can still grow.
-Suddenly I want to write and I want to speak and I want to show you that I am just like you, really.
+Suddenly, I want to write and I want to speak and I want to show you that I am just like you, really.
 I feel warm and real and loving and hopeful.
 Most importantly, I feel.
 The gap between me and the world closes again.
 Love fills in the cracks, and I don’t always know how to stop it from bringing me back home.

-You are the way to hope.
+“You are the way to hope.
 You are my ride home.
-Please, please do not give up, she whispers, and I know what this is, even if I can’t keep my eyes wide open yet.
-I missed the fuck out of you, I smile.
+Please, please do not give up,” she whispers, and I know what this is, even if I can’t keep my eyes wide open yet.